SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/277-enable-virtualization-on-asus-pcs.md

 Many commercially available PCs allow users to manage their BIOS configuration directly from the startup screen.
 These step-by-step guides will help you access and adjust the BIOS settings on prebuilt PCs manufactured by Asus.

-If you don’t know what kind of CPU you have, please see [Identifying Your CPU](/docs/Guides/Your-PC/274-identifying-your-cpu).
+If you don't know what kind of CPU you have, please see [Identifying Your CPU](/docs/Guides/Your-PC/274-identifying-your-cpu).

 **With Intel Processors**